iotaledger/bee-rfcs/text/0010-trits/0010-trits.md

 # Drawbacks

-We denfine a general interface with different encoded types whithin to make consistancy of public usage.
+We define a general interface with different encoded types within to make consistency of public usage.
 But there are some method may needed for one encoded type but not others.
-Take hashing for example, types like ptrits would need some ways to do permutations and transformations, while types like 5T1B or 9T2B are not required because they are mainly used for transfer.
+Take hashing for example, types like `ptrits` would need some ways to do permutations and transformations, while types like 5T1B or 9T2B are not required because they are mainly used for transfer.